Signex Isopatch Bantam Pro-Series PST96TG Patch bay - Direct Solder Gold Contacts - 48-Point

 Although designed primarily for the semi-pro audio market, the Isopatch Bantam was found to be extremely reliable and became popular in more demanding applications including sound reinforcement and broadcast.
 Installation contractors love the Isopatch Bantam because the normalising is so easy to program and the rear 25 pin D-sub connectors mean that they can use pre-made cables and just plug in on-site saving hours of tedious wiring.

 The Signex PST96TP patchbay comes with Bantam Jack connectors on the front and Direct solder terminations on the back.
-Palladium contacts.
+Gold contacts.

 The Signex Isopatch Bantam is based on the same design that has made the Isopatch so popular, but uses the 4.4mm 'Bantam' Jack widely accepted in professional studios.